 Most of us were taught growing up that being polite is the primary path to social acceptance.
-But being polite does not mean you should toss insincere complements about, or go out of your way to offer help when none is needed.
-Doing so may earn you a reputation for being a doormat, needy, or just plain trying too hard.
+But being polite does not mean you should toss insincere complements about, or insist on offering help when none is needed.

-Perhaps you know someone who comes from a background that formed her into a refined person.
-She may appear to be completely self-confident and comfortable in social situations - a classy dresser, always says the right thing, never gets flustered when meeting someone new.
-And yet, those who weren't brought up the same way, who don't have the same appreciation for social mores, may not think this person is sincere.
-No, she's just a snob.
+Perhaps you know someone who was raised to develop habits of refinement, or has strived for them on her own.
+She may appear to be completely self-confident and comfortable in social situations - groomed and neat, always seems to say the right thing, never gets flustered when meeting someone new.
+Some may think this person is not sincere--"just a snob."

 Let me set the record straight: the person I described above is not a snob.

 However, if she had some of the above qualities AND rolled her eyes when the person she was just introduced to walks away, made judgmental comments about another person, walked in late in order to gain attention, or refused to say hello to anyone she didn't already know - THEN she would be a snob.

 Snobs are self-serving people.
 Polite people know how to serve others with kindness, mindfulness, and courtesy.

 Have you ever known someone who would offer a compliment only because he thought it was what you wanted to hear?
 You never knew what his true feelings were because he was so busy catering to you!

 This is one example of insincere politeness.
 It may be honest on some level, but because it very much lacks genuineness, no one will ever know.
 Not even the person giving it.

 Genuine politeness is not intended to placate.
 It incorporates respect, authenticity, and honesty.
 When you intend to be polite, mindful pauses help you remain sincere.